choueric/kbdashboard/README.md

 ## build
 Build the target for specified kernel profile.
 The way to specify profile is as same as command `config`.

+## install
+This command is used to call the install script of specified profile.
+The script is in the directory of configuration file.

+If there is no such script, a new script will be created and opened by the editor which is specified by `editor` config.
+In this way, users can write a initial script.

+The users can also use the sub-cmd `edit` to call the editor and modify this script explicitly.

 # How to Use this Tool